covalentcareers/code-challenge/README.md

 3. **Real-time notification dispatcher**.
 Create a socket-powered application that allows a centralized server to push real-time notifications to any clients that are visiting a certain URL.

 4. **Downtime detector**.
 Create a service that monitors URLs for downtime (any non-200 response).
 Graph downtime using a charting library and give the user the ability to subscribe to email or text message alerts ([Twilio API](https://www.twilio.com/docs/api/rest))

+## Writing a project README

+Regardless of whether it's your own code, or our coding challenge, write your README as if it was for a production service.
+Include the following items:

+* Description of the problem and solution.
+* Whether the solution focuses on back-end, front-end, or if it's full-stack.
+* Any relevant installation or demo instructions, including usage examples.
+* The reasoning behind your technical choices, including architectural decisions.
+* Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project.
+* Link to the hosted application (where applicable).

 ### Technical spec